Fantrax DGW-33 Player Picks

 Son Heung-Min (TOT vs BRI, $20.6)

-He may be a single game-week player but he should be one of the first names on your team sheet.
+He may be a single gamer, but he should be one of the first names on your team sheet.
 Son is in the form of his life, bagging himself a hattrick last time out against Aston Villa.
-Spurs and Son are both banging in the goals effortlessly and should continue their momentum all the way to a top four finish.
+Spurs and Son are both banging in the goals effortlessly and should continue their momentum all the way to a top-four finish.

 Forwards

-Priced low for a player with such a high ceiling.
-As mentioned with Fernandes, Ronaldo has an appealing fixture against Norwich.
-Ronaldo is an experienced winner and if any Red Devil steps up in the Liverpool match, it will be him.
+Priced low for a player with such a high ceiling, like Fernandes Ronaldo has an appealing fixture against Norwich.
+Ronaldo is an experienced winner, and if any Red Devil steps up in the Liverpool match, it will be him.

 ~